smart-edge-open/ido-specs/doc/reference-architectures/cera_sdwan.md

 #### SNAT
 ![EWO SNAT](sdwan-images/ewo-snat-setup.png)
-This configuration is used to setup an SNAT when an app pod in clusters want to access the out network, for example it wants to access the service on internet.
+This configuration is used to setup an SNAT when an app pod in clusters want to access the external network, for example it wants to access the service on internet.
 The configurations snippet as below:

 in `inventory/default/host_vars/node1/30-ewo.yml`, or `flavors/sdewan-edge/all.yml`(edge cluster as example) if only set cnfs on one node.